 Tiahuia Kawe-Small

-For Māori, kaitiakitanga is an overarching concept regarding the care and guardianship of the environment.
-Everything in the world has a mauri (life force) that is to be respected.
+For Māori, kaitiakitanga11 is an overarching concept regarding the care and guardianship of the environment.
+Everything in the world has a mauri12 (life force) that is to be respected.
 The students had ethical issues with the thought of killing creatures that are to be cherished as gifts from Tāne.

 Consultation with the wider community

-The solution is to consider the value reference collections can offer to the moth population as a whole.
-By sacrificing a few moths, students and scientists are learning a lot about biodiversity and how stable the local moth population is.
-Understanding the real value that the sacrificed moths give to the greater moth population allows the students and whānau to put their concerns to rest and establish tikanga to honour the moths’ contribution to the project.
+The solution is to consider the value reference collections can offer to the moth population14 as a whole.
+By sacrificing a few moths, students and scientists are learning a lot about biodiversity15 and how stable the local moth population is.
+Understanding the real value that the sacrificed moths give to the greater moth population allows the students and whānau to put their concerns to rest and establish tikanga16 to honour the moths’ contribution to the project.

 Students use identification guides to identify the sacrificed moths.
 They then create labels and carefully pin them to create the reference collections.
 Fortunately, moths are quick and prolific breeders.
 By only taking a few of each whānau (species), moth numbers are minimally impacted – but our knowledge of moths is greatly enhanced.